open-feature/java-sdk-contrib/providers/flagd/README.md

 By default, the provider is configured to use [least recently used (lru)](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/map/LRUMap.html) caching with up to 1000 entries.

+##### Context enrichment

+The `contextEnricher` option is a function which provides a context to be added to each evaluation.
+This function runs on the initial provider connection and ever reconnection, and is passed the [sync-metadata](#sync-metadata).
+By default, a simple implementation which uses the sync-metadata payload its entirety is used.

 ### OpenTelemetry tracing (RPC only)